 But here’s the thing: Because you’re asking yourself (and not your students) this question, you have an opportunity to shape your yearbook class or yearbook club before anyone even signs up.
 It’s your opportunity to align your recruiting with your yearbook program’s goals.

-Let’s take a look at some potential reasons for joining a yearbook staff, how they align with a yearbook advisor’s goals, and why they’re important to consider before diving into your recruiting efforts.
+Let’s take a look at some potential reasons for joining a yearbook staff, how they align with a yearbook adviser’s goals, and why they’re important to consider before diving into your recruiting efforts.

 Take these three examples:

 - Get better at something you already love to do.